How to Avoid Heat-Related Illness as Temperatures Soar

 - If you are working or exercising outside, drink two to four cups of water every hour.

-- Never leave people or pets in closed, parked cars.
-Temperatures in a closed, parked car can soar to dangerous levels in a matter of minutes.
+Never leave people or pets in closed, parked cars.

 When the body becomes too hot and is not able to cool itself, risk increases for heat exhaustion and heat stroke.